Treatment of gum (gingival) diseases i.e. periodontal treatment

 - Change in the position of the gums – the gums can frequently move „upward“ towards the root tips of the teeth, leaving the roots exposed

-Treatment of periodontal diseases
+Treatment of gum diseases

 When confronted with gingivitis or periodontitis, it is paramount to be aware of the cause of the disease.
 In most cases the mechanical removal of all bacterial excess (dental plaque, dental calculus) is enough to treat the periodontal disease.
 We use such methods as air-flow treatment, ultrasonic removal of plaque and calculus and also removal of plaque and calculus by hand.
 In more complicated cases we always plan out our treatment procedures according to the specific clinical situation.

-* Our administrator will contact you as soon as possible for further information.
 Please note that filling out this form does not automatically guarantee an appontment for you.
+Our administrator will contact you as soon as possible for further information.

 NB!
 The second unannounced non-appearance to the visit costs €35!